-Also note that running -renameReserved will rename all applicable existing files in the cluster.
+Also note that running -renameReserved renames all applicable existing files in the cluster.
 This may impact cluster applications.

-17.If you are on JDK 1.6, upgrade the JDK on all nodes to JDK 1.7 before upgrading HDP.
-If you are running JDK 1.7, no action is required.
+17. Upgrade the JDK on all nodes to JDK 7 before upgrading HDP.
+If you are running JDK 7, no action is required.

-If you want to upgrade to from JDK 1.7 to JDK 1.8, you must update the HDP stack before upgrading to JDK 1.8.
+If you want to upgrade to from JDK 7 to JDK 8, you must update the HDP stack before upgrading to JDK 8.
 For example, the high-level process should follow:

 - a.
-Run HDP 2.2 with JDK 1.7.
+Run HDP 2.2 with JDK 7.

 - b.
-Perform the stack upgrade to HDP 2.3.4.
+Perform the stack upgrade to HDP 2.5.0.
 See Upgrade HDP 2.2 Components.

 - c.
-Upgrade JDK from 1.7 to 1.8.
+Upgrade JDK from 7 to 8.